 Take a Stephen Avenue Walk

 Taking a stroll along the walking-only Stephen Avenue (8th Avenue) is another popular thing to do in Calgary.
-The street is full of commercial and entertainment spots and patios, making it a very prime after-work go-to stop for a drink.
-In the summer, on hot days, the street will be packed with locals and in the evenings, the nightlife will be buzzing.
+The street is full of commercial and entertainment spots and patios, making it a prime after-work go-to stop for a drink.
+In the summer, on hot days, the street will be packed with locals, and nightlife will buzz in the evenings.

 Enjoying the Holidays in Calgary

-If all of the above isn’t enough for you, then try coming to Cow Town during the holiday season!
-From skating on a frozen Olympic Plaza to taking in some of the awesome Christmas markets, there is always so much going on (see our post on Christmas in Calgary for plenty of ideas).
-And if you plan to be in the city at the end of December, check all of the party hot spots inside our New Year’s Eve in Calgary article.
+If all of the above isn’t enough for you, then try coming to Calgary during the holiday season!
+From skating on a frozen Olympic Plaza (or these other spots to go skating in Calgary) to taking in some of the awesome Christmas markets, there is always so much going on (see our post on Christmas in Calgary for plenty of ideas).
+And if you plan to be in the city at the end of December, check out all of the hot party spots in our article on New Year’s Eve in Calgary.

 Native Tongues